byoso/Nord-Manager/readme.md

 - be sure you have the official nordvpn installed first.

-- So you can install nord manager:
+- Now you can install nord manager:
 ```bash
 $ ./installer
 ```